colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 ## Future Work

 What I would love to do is somehow scale this or carve out areas on the graph that include various percentages of the Wilkinsburg population.
 The graphs do indicate the median household income with a vertical line but I don't have any other data about household incomes in order to find where on the map the majority of Wilkinsburg residents are.
 According to Census Bureau data, approximately 2/3 of Wilkinsburg households are under $50,000 per year.
-I don't know how best to represent that in the graph.
+I have a line representing that figure on the graph.

 ### Help Wanted